06chaynes/http-cache/docs/src/managers/cacache.md

 # cacache

 [`cacache`](https://github.com/zkat/cacache-rs) is a high-performance, concurrent, content-addressable disk cache, optimized for async APIs.
-It supports both traditional caching and streaming operations for memory-efficient handling of large responses.
+It provides traditional buffered caching for memory-efficient handling of responses.

 ## Getting Started